adamdehaven/shared-ui-components/packages/core/konnect-app-shell/README.md

 1. Fetched and stored the user's top-level permissions from KAuth
 1. Initialized DataDog RUM, if present
 1. Initialized Launch Darkly and fetched the feature flags for the user
-1. Set the active Konnect region (geo) based on the user organization's entitled regions (and conditionally forcing the user to choose a region, if applicable)
+1. Set the active Konnect region (geo) based on the user's organization's entitled regions (and conditionally forcing the user to choose a region, if applicable)
 1. Unblock props so that the host app may now control the state of the component
 1. Cleared the global loading state